mikeymischief/mikeymischief.github.io/_posts/2017-9-22-Intro-To-TI4.md

 >
 >Special units
 >
+>Wrath of Kenara: cost 8, combat 7(x2), movement 1, capacity 3;
+>>sustain damage;
->Wrath of Kenara: co 8/cm 7(x2)/m 1/ca 3; sustain damage; After you roll a die during a space combat in this system, you may spend 1 trade good to apply +1 to the result.
+>>After you roll a die during a space combat in this system, you may spend 1 trade good to apply +1 to the result.
 >
 >Race tech
 >